Libbum/AxiomaticSemantics/content/accessing-partially-recursive-data-structures-in-elm.md

 switchVisible : Int -> Comment -> Comment
 switchVisible id comment =
-    let
-        visible =
     if comment.id == id then
-                not comment.visible
+        { comment | visible = not comment.visible }
     else
-                comment.visible

-        children =
-            case comment.children of
-                Responses responses ->
-                    Responses <| List.map (\response -> switchVisible id response) responses
-    in
-    { comment
+        mapChildren id comment switchVisible
-        | visible = visible
-        , children = children
-    }
 ```

-As you can see, the templating here is effectively the same&mdash;a recursive check on the children, a hit on the `id`, then update accordingly.
+As you can see, the templating here is effectively the same&mdash;update if there's a hit on `id`, recurse through the children if not.

 ## Updating